codophobia/matthewelsom.github.io/blog/_posts/2015-12-20-display-instagram-photos-on-webpage-with-instafeed.md

 {{ site.data.alerts.update-blank }}
 <h4>Update!</h4>
-This article has been <a href="#update-user-details">updated</a> with a method for showing the user details on each photo.
+This article has been updated with a method for showing the user details on each photo.
+Click <a href="#update-user-details">here</a> to see the example.
 {{ site.data.alerts.update-end }}

 Instafeed is a simple javascript plugin that enables you to add Instagram photos to your website.
 I have my Instagram feed configured [here](/about), here's how I set it up.